Sudden arrhythmic death syndrome: History

-Society and culture
+Society, culture, superstition

 During the 1970s and 1980s, when an outbreak of this syndrome began, many Southeast Asians were not able to worship properly due to the Laotian Civil War.
-Hmong people believe that when they do not worship properly, do not perform religious rituals properly or forget to sacrifice, the ancestor spirits or the village spirits do not protect them, thus allowing evil spirit to reach them.
+Hmong people believe that when they do not worship properly, do not perform religious rituals properly or forget to sacrifice, the ancestor spirits or the village spirits do not protect them, thus allowing evil spirits to reach them.
 These attacks induce a nightmare that leads to sleep paralysis, in which the victim is conscious and experiencing pressure on the chest.
 It is also common to have a REM state that is out of sequence, where there is a mix of brain states that are normally held separate.
 After the war, the United States government scattered the Hmong refugees across the U.S. in 53 different cities.
 Once these nightmare visitations began, a shaman was recommended for psychic protection from the spirits of their sleep.
 However, scattered across 53 different cities, these victims had no access to a shaman who could protect them.

 Hmong people believed that rejecting the role of becoming a shaman, they are taken into the spirit world.

-The study author suggested that the Hmong who died were killed by their own beliefs in the spiritual world, otherwise known as Nocturnal pressing spirit attacks.
+The study author suggested that the Hmong who died were killed by their own beliefs in the spiritual world, otherwise known as nocturnal pressing spirit attacks.
 In Indonesia it is called digeuton, which translates to "pressed on" in English.
 In China it is called bèi guǐ yā (被鬼压 (被鬼壓)) which translates to "crushed by a ghost" in English.
 The Dutch call the presence a nachtmerrie, the night-mare.
 The "merrie" comes from the Middle Dutch mare, an incubus who "lies on people's chests, suffocating them".
 This phenomenon is known among the Hmong people of Laos, who ascribe these deaths to a malign spirit, dab tsuam (pronounced "dah chua"), said to take the form of a jealous woman.

 Bangungot is depicted in the Philippines as a mythological creature called batibat or bangungot.
 This hag-like creature sits on the victim's face or chest so as to immobilize and suffocate him.
 When this occurs, the victim is usually experiencing sleep paralysis.

+This phenomenon inspired the Nightmare On Elm Street film series.